qingreee1/material-theme-jetbrains-docs/docs/configuration/settings.md

 {% endfor %}
 </ul>

+#### External Themes

+The plugin also defines an endpoint allowing plugin developers to create and bundle their own custom themes, just like Color Schemes, Keymaps, Coding Styles and so on.
+To learn more about _External Themes_ or how to create your own plugin, head to the [External Themes section]({{site.baseurl}}/docs/development/external-themes).

+Once the external theme has been downloaded and installed, it should appear at the bottom of the Switcher

+{% include figure.html content="/screens/external.png" caption="External Themes" %}

+{% include figure.html content="/tutorial/externalList.png" caption="External Themes List" %}

 #### Custom Theme

-Finally there are **Custom Themes** option, which is the placeholder for the Custom Theme Settings, allowing you set your own theme colors.
+Finally there are the **Custom Themes**, which is the placeholder for the Custom Theme Settings, allowing you set your own theme colors.

 There are two options available, *Custom Theme* for themes based off the *Darcula* LaF, and *Light Custom Theme* based off the *IntelliJ* LaF.